Chapter 11. Traces, Spans, and Structured Events¶

 - background memory update.

-When that structure exists, the team stops looking at the system as a chaotic stream of calls and starts seeing it as a chain of observable decisions.
+When that structure exists, the team stops seeing the system as a chaotic stream of calls and starts seeing a chain of observable decisions.

 You do not need a span for every tiny detail.
 But one giant span for the whole run is almost useless too.